AOP-PHP/AOP/doc/Contents/chapter2.md

 ### Wildcards ###

 Of course you may not want to list for the AOP extension every functions of every class you're interested in having pointcuts for.
-There are case where you would prefer to tell AOP the format of thoose elements, and that's why there are wildcards.
+There are case where you would prefer to tell AOP the format of those elements, and that's why there are wildcards.

 *    *  will accept any function call in the root namespace